-TJ Ryan Foundation Board chairman, Roger Scott, writes in the 'Pearls & Irritations' blog (8.1.18) about the public release of the 1987 Cabinet Minutes from Joh Bjelke-Petersen's final year as Queensland Premier, and his personal recollections of the end of the 'Joh era'.
+TJ Ryan Foundation Board chairman, Roger Scott, writes in the 'Pearls & Irritations' blog (8.1.18) the first of two reflective pieces about the public release of the 1987 Cabinet Minutes from Joh Bjelke-Petersen's final year as Queensland Premier, and his personal recollections of the end of the 'Joh era'.

 'This is the season for personal nostalgia.
 In my case, personal perspectives inevitably shade into the political.
 On 1 January , Queensland Cabinet papers from 1987 were released; and as a further reminder of that era, on 4 January a state funeral was held for Lady Flo Bjelke-Petersen who had died shortly before Christmas.'

 The analysis continues: '...
 At the start of 1987, profound but ultimately unfounded pessimism gripped many of us inhabiting the University of Queensland.
 Joh Bjelke-Petersen seemed to be riding a political juggernaut, having crushed the ‘liberal’ components within the Liberal Party which, in coalition with the National Party, had kept him in power for nearly two decades.
 In 1983 Joh’s uncompromising attitude on a range of civil liberties, educational and social issues had seen him forcibly dissolve this long-standing power-sharing arrangement.
 The 1986 election, which followed a redistribution that increased the number of seats from 82 to 89, was aimed at securing him a workable parliamentary majority in his own right (the luxury recently acquired by the current Queensland Premier, Annastacia Palaszczuk).